lovindata/easyeda/README.md

 # Logbook (🙏😣 Work still in progress...)

-- Continue on swaggerUI documentation for preview
+- Continue with dev on preview
-  - Missing file parameters with actual files
-  - How to include multipart/form in openapi
+  - File stream drain only on service layer
+  - JSON body validate on controller layer
+  - Think about if the validator layer is worth doing
 - Building whole execution of preview
   - Job will be launched without saving to DBs for the moment
 - Think about cron jobs not terminated but still here sessions ?